 The Long Walk

 The go-to place for many wedding couples is The Long Walk.
-Even in the height of Summer it’s possible to find a quiet corner for photos - there’s avenues of trees and lovely features with pillars and gates.
+Even in the height of Summer it’s possible to find a quiet corner for photos - there are avenues of trees and lovely features with pillars and gates.
 It is necessary to apply for a permit for wedding photos on the Long Walk; I take care of the admin of this, and it's usually just a formality - the Crown Estate usually permit photos Mon-Sat (exc bank holidays) unless there are royal events taking place.
 There are also lots of other lovely options around Windsor...

 There are plenty of different vantage points for the castle around town.
 The rustic castle walls make a fab background for photos, whilst there are a few archways directly accessible from public areas that can perfectly frame a photo.

 If you don’t mind a few tourists in the background of your photos, then you can get a great shot of the Castle from Guildhall Island.

 The river and the Windsor-Eton Bridge are great spots for photos - you’re unlikely to get a deserted bridge unless you marry on a Monday morning in winter (like the bottom left photo here), but on a busier day, the bridge gives the option of photographing with the river in the background, or the view from the promenade back towards you on the bridge.

 Why not take a short boat ride on the river?
 I’ve seen the Fringilla and Dragonfly take many a wedding couple down the Thames.
 Perfect either as a treat for your guests or an opportunity to take a private moment for just the two of you, and of course another angle for photographs.